 2.2 Any use of OMnet by Customer shall be in strict compliance with the User Rules.
 OM may amend or otherwise change the User Rules, subject to giving Customer not less than three months prior written notice thereof.
 A current version of the User Rules is attached as Exhibit D.

-2.3 Use of OMnet is subject to Customer having basic hardware and software enabling such use and that such basic hardware and software are covered by a service agreement including, but not limited to, new versions/updates of the software, signed between Customer and the respective supplier.
-The minimum required basic hardware and software for the currently available version of the Product are described in Exhibit A. It is the sole responsibility of Customer to acquire the required basic hardware and software, to sign a service agreement covering such hardware and software and to bear all costs connected therewith.
+2.3 Use of OMnet is subject to Customer having basic hardware and software enabling such use and that such basic hardware and software are covered by a licence and/or service agreement including, but not limited to, new versions/updates of the software, signed between Customer and the respective supplier.
+The minimum required basic hardware and software for the currently available version of the Product are described in Exhibit A. It is the sole responsibility of Customer to acquire the required basic hardware and software, to sign a licence and/or service agreement covering such hardware and software and to bear all costs connected therewith.
 Customer acknowledges that the operation of OMnet from each terminal to the Equipment will depend upon Customer´s own hardware and software and that the Product will be used as an integral part of Customer's own software.
+Where the Customer has only signed a licence agreement with the respective supplier of the basic hardware and software, the Customer shall ensure that such basic hardware and software are properly maintained.

 Apart from required basic hardware and software, defined above, OM reserves the right to approve any equipment, hardware and software to be used in connection with OMnet.